Some common concerns and considerations.

 Should I create an Estate Plan?

-family, assets and wealth.
-I want to maintain control of my affairs as
+I want to continue protecting, controlling, and helping my family, assets and wealth.
+I want to maintain control of my affairs as much as possible.

 When is the right time to get an Estate Plan?